its-anushz/ToDo_List/README.md

 # To-Do List

-A simple ToDo List application written in Python.
+This project is a simple to-do list application written in Python.

-## Features
+## Project Description

-1. Add a task
-2. View tasks
-3. Mark a task as done
-4. Quit
+This project is a to-do list application that allows users to add, remove, and mark items as complete.
+The application is written in Python.

+## How to Use the Project
+To use the project, you will need to have Python installed on your computer.
+Once you have Python installed, you can clone the repository to your computer.
+Once you have cloned the repository, you can run the .ipynb script to start the application.

-## Getting Started
+## Project Files

-1. Clone the repository to your local machine.
-2. Install the dependencies:

-pip install -r requirements.txt

-3. Run the application:

- To-do list-checkpoint.ipynb
+The project contains the following files:

+README.md - This file provides a description of the project.
+To-do List-checkpoint.ipynb - This notebook contains the code for the project.
 ## Credits
-This peoject is created by Anushree K C
+This project was created by Anushree K C.
- REFERENCE: ChatGPT AI

 ## License
 This project is licensed under the MIT License.